 FORT HILL EARTHWORKS & TRAIL MAP

 Trail Offerings & Details: A total of eleven miles of hiking trails exist at Fort Hill, offering some of the best hiking in the entire state of Ohio.
-Before hiking, click here for hours and directions, and download a TRAIL MAP.
 Because of the relatively long length of the preserve’s three trails, they are best suited for hiking enthusiasts.
-The 2.2 mile Fort Trail is the best trail to take for views of the Fort Hill Earthwork, the trail enters the enclosure through one of the ancient gate-ways, and follows the wall of the earthwork for a considerable distance.
+The 2.2 mile Fort Trail is the best trail to view the Fort Hill Earthwork enclosure.
+The trail enters the enclosure through one of the ancient gate-ways, and follows the wall of the earthwork for a considerable distance.
 Please stay on the trail to respect the ancient earthworks and prevent their erosion.

 Be sure to review hiking regulations before visiting.
 Click here to view.
 You are entering a highly protected nature preserve.
 Regulations include staying on the trail at all times, and not collecting nor disturbing any plant including wildflowers, nor animals and minerals.
 Please help us keep the preserve a true Sanctuary for the plants and animals, and future visitors.